jaspector

 No public countywide general building permit requirement for all unincorporated construction.
 County controls are narrower: floodplain development permits apply to new construction, additions, manufactured homes, travel trailers, and subdivision proposals; subdivision rules and regulations are effective December 9, 2024; county road underground conduit permits apply to conduit work.

-Typical processing time is Plat application must be filed at least 30 days before the regular Commissioners Court meeting..
+Building permit processing times in unincorporated Real County, TX typically run Plat application must be filed at least 30 days before the regular Commissioners Court meeting..
+Timelines can vary based on project complexity and current department workload.